United States of America

 Sawtooth National Forest © Mark Goebel

 Rugged Idaho occupies an almost mythical place in the American imagination.
-It was the final home of Ernest Hemingway, and the qualities that transformed the writer into a literary icon are the same that have made Idaho legendary.
+The final home of Ernest Hemingway, the qualities that transformed the writer into a literary icon are the same that have made Idaho legendary.

-It is a harsh place of jagged peaks, waterfalls and deep canyon gorges, where the hardiest outdoorsmen can find adventure.
-But it is a place of stunning beauty as well, where visitors can fall into the soothing rhythm of fly fishing, ski pristine slopes, see wildlife in its natural habitat and experience a dynamic landscape that has, to a large degree, remained unspoiled.
+It is a harsh landscape of jagged peaks, waterfalls, and deep canyon gorges, where the hardiest outdoorsmen can find adventure.
+Idaho also offers opportunities for fly fishing, skiing on pristine slopes, and viewing wildlife in its natural habitat, all in a dynamic environment that has, to a large degree, remained unspoiled.

-In the early 1800s, explorers Lewis and Clark dazzled Americans back east with descriptions of Idaho, and pioneers began to trickle into the territory, though the state's population did not cross the million mark until the 1980s.
-Today, however, Idaho has changed from frontier outpost to posh locale.
+In the early 1800s, explorers Lewis and Clark dazzled Americans back east with descriptions of Idaho.
+Pioneers began to trickle into the territory, growing Idaho from frontier outpost to posh locale.
 The real estate market has exploded, particularly in resort areas, with several celebrities taking up residence.
 Sun Valley, the state's original ski destination, is now a magnificent vacation spot.